Serabass/laravel5-package-boilerplate/README.md

-**Yaroute** is a simple route-organizer that uses YAML to register route in Laravel.
+**Yaroute** is a simple route-organizer that uses YAML to register routes in Laravel.

 # Installation
 ` $ composer require serabass/yaroute `